Alumnus Story — Kevin Chen

 Developing tools to manage complex problems

 Business and leadership classes make up 40 per cent of the Urban Systems program’s curriculum.
-Kevin says the innovation and strategy class offered through the UBC Sauder School of Business was an excellent introduction to management consulting and learning how to handle and manage complexity.
+Kevin says the innovation and strategy class offered through the UBC Sauder’s Robert H. Lee Graduate School was an excellent introduction to management consulting and learning how to handle and manage complexity.

 “We explored how to identify the pain points of a complicated problem and come up with workable recommendations,” he says.
 This sort of structured approach to problem solving is very useful for engineering professionals when addressing complexity as they move into management positions.